ibm-watson-iot/iot-nodejs/README.md

 ==============

-*ApplicationClient* is application client for the Internet of Things Foundation service.
+*ApplicationClient* is application client for the Internet of Things Platform service.
 This section contains information on how applications interact with devices.

 Constructor